diversen/gpt-translator/output/hamlet_part_translated.md

 **BERNARDO**

 > Well, good night.
-> If you come across Horatio and Marcellus,
+> If you happen to meet Horatio and Marcellus,
-> The others on watch with me, tell them to hurry.
+> The companions of my watch, tell them to hurry.

 **FRANCISCO**

 > I think I hear them.
-Stand, ho!
-Who's there?
+Stop, who's there?
 >
 > _Enter HORATIO and MARCELLUS_